mohanr/mohanr.github.io/_posts/2025-05-12-LambdaCalculus.md

 My only learning goal that lead to an improvement for me was the modularity in OCaml.

-The aspects I learnt to use are
+The OCaml aspects I learnt to use are

 1. Module Types
 2. Functors